 Stop Letting Snoring and Obstructive Sleep Apnea Control Your Life!
-Find Relief with a SomnoGuard Oral Appliance from Ascentist ENT
+Find Relief with a SomnoGuard Oral Appliance from Ascentist Healthcare

 How many nights of your sleep have been wasted by snoring or sleep apnea?
-The 22 million (1) people who suffer from sleep apnea lose countless hours of sleep, which take a toll on not only their mental and physical health, but also the health of their partner and family.
+The 22 million (1) people who suffer from sleep apnea lose countless hours of sleep, which takes a toll on not only their mental and physical health but also the health of their partner and family.

 It may begin to feel like sleep apnea and snoring are in control of your life.
 But that doesn’t have to be the case.

 If you suffer from sleep apnea or snoring, you have options.
-Don’t sacrifice your sleep, comfort, and happiness - take them back by seeking treatment for snoring and sleep apnea with Ascentist ENT.
-Ascentist ENT will conduct an initial exam, guide you through your relief options, which may include a SomnoGuard oral appliance, and help you select and execute the right treatment plan.
-Contact Ascentist ENT today to learn how an oral appliance can bring you quick, long-lasting relief.
+Don’t sacrifice your sleep, comfort, and happiness - take them back by seeking treatment for snoring and sleep apnea with Ascentist Healthcare.
+Ascentist Healthcare will conduct an initial exam, guide you through your relief options, which may include a SomnoGuard oral appliance, and help you select and execute the right treatment plan.
+Contact Ascentist Healthcare today to learn how an oral appliance can bring you quick, long-lasting relief.

 What is Obstructive Sleep Apnea?